almulalic/mysqli-helper-functions/README.md

  This function call reduced from 19 lines to 5 ( both examples could have less white space )

- The function call could be called in more lines if the querry is longer to increase readability which in worse case would produce 11 lines of code.
+ The function call could be called in more lines if the query is longer to increase readability which in worse case would produce 11 lines of code.

-### ***EXAMPLE 2 - MYSQLI_MULTIPLE_QUERRY()***
+### ***EXAMPLE 2 - MYSQLI_MULTIPLE_QUERY()***

-In this scenario we will need to check if the user exist in the database and than based on that querry we should decide if we should insert new data into table or throw an error if the user exist.
+In this scenario we will need to check if the user exist in the database and than based on that query we should decide if we should insert new data into table or throw an error if the user exist.

 This written in simple mysqli way would look like this :